Table of Contents

 The Reed Lakes Trail is one of the most popular trails in the Hatcher Pass Management Area, and possibly one of the most popular hiking trails in Anchorage.
 The trail gives you a sample of interior Alaska hiking terrain only 1.5 hours from Anchorage (and even closer to Palmer and Wasilla).
 I tried to visit as many different trails as I could when I lived in the state, but this is one of the few I made a point to visit again.

 Reed Lakes trail starts relatively flat and clearly defined for the first 1.5 miles or so.
 As the climb begins to get steeper, the trail gets more rugged.
 You’ll encounter a couple of stretches of boulder travel that would be a challenge for smaller children and some dogs.
 If you’re like me, though, you’ll think it’s all worth it when you catch sight of the lower lake glowing like a turquoise jewel.
-The meadows around the lower lake are also popular for camping.
+The meadows around the lower lake are also popular for camping, which often leads to unexpected crowds, evoking the best Joshua Tree hikes.

 Hike to Upper Reed Lake to see an abandoned plane wreckage